DeveloperAlly/filecoin_nft_starter/README.md

 > Deploy contract to rinkeby:
 > npx hardhat run scripts/deploy.js --network rinkeby

-Running the front end localy (host on Fleek) npm install && npm start
+Running the front end localy (or host on Fleek) npm install && npm start

 To make this project from scratch: